Call us now:

 What are the financial requirements?

-The financial requirements for the Condominium Act in Thailand are essential for ensuring that foreign buyers comply with local regulations when purchasing a condominium.
+The financial requirements for the Condominium Act in Thailand are essential for ensuring that foreign buyers comply with local regulations when purchasing a condominium in Thailand.
 Here are the detailed financial requirements:

 - Fund Transfer: Funds must be transferred into Thailand as foreign currency and converted into Thai Baht by a local bank.